NHSDigital/software-engineering-quality-framework/continuous-improvement.md

 Without sustained improvement effort these all get worse over time, reducing capacity to deliver features.
 If little or no tech debt improvement work is done, delivery may initially be faster but over time it becomes progressively slower and less predictable.

+### Improve reliability and operability

+Some important improvement work consistens of implementing or improving reliability or operability features, such as creating or improving monitoring dashboards, application logs or automated security testing.

+Where things like this are missing or need improvement, it is not tech debt &mdash; improving those things bring a tangible benefit to service reliability, which users do notice and care about.
+As such, this work should be treated like any other feature work and prioritised alongside functional features.

+The benefits of improving these areas are:
+* Service has fewer bugs.
+* Performance is more reliable.
+* Services are more available.
+* Services are more secure.
+* Incidents are less impactful.
+* Incidents are detected earlier.
+* Incidents are fixed more quickly.

 ## Identifying improvement opportunities

 Regular team retrospectives are an effective way to identify improvement opportunities and actions.
 Another potential source are periodic reviews using tools such as the the [AWS](https://aws.amazon.com/architecture/well-architected/) or [Azure](https://azure.microsoft.com/en-gb/blog/introducing-the-microsoft-azure-wellarchitected-framework/) Well-Architected Frameworks and the [NHS Digital quality review](review.md).
 And of course, tech debt is often uncovered in the course of making changes to a system.

-As discused in [Benefits](#benefits), in high level terms the opportunities for reducing waste or improving quality tend to be in two areas:
+As discused in [Benefits](#benefits), in high level terms the opportunities for reducing waste or improving quality tend to be in these areas:

 ### 1. Process or practice